davidxxxcc/EthereumBasic/get-start-sith-solidity.md

 As we can see, we delare `creator`with `public`that allows contracts to acces the current value of field such as `creator()`;

 Without `public`keyword, no contract could access the value. the `mapping`is like a hash table of key value pairs.
-The key value data types are defined inside the brackeds `()`
+The key value data types are defined inside the brackeds `() `as `address `keys mapping  to unsigned integer values `uint. `representing the amount owned by an address.

 example 2